secure-compilation/SECOMP/README.md

 Running the `test_backtranslation` binary performs the testing.

-## `backtranslation`
+## Back-translation branch: `backtranslation`

-This folder contains the recomposition proof.
+This branch contains the recomposition proof.
 Use `make proof` to replay the proof.

 This proof is complete and done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent changes to the mainline